We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Please note that the writer of this article has not tried these products.
 All information presented is purely research-based and correct at the time of publication.

-The Changing Lifestyles Safe-er-Grip bathtub and shower handle is designed to provide support to a person when getting into and out of the shower.
+The Changing Lifestyles Safe-er-Grip Bathtub and Shower Handle aims to provide support to a person when getting into and out of the shower.

-The bar uses suction cups, which means a person does not need tools to install the bar correctly.
+The bar uses suction cups, which means a person does not need tools for installation.
 The suction cups can adhere to any flat, nonporous surface, including glass and tiles.

 The bar is about 11.5 inches (in) long, making it suitable for smaller and standard tubs.